I have done many cases which would be described as “commercial”, some of which are about Sale of Goods.

 The Pyrite litigation in Ireland involved consideration of the Irish Sale of Goods Act (similar but not identical to the English version) and as to what was meant by merchantable quality and fitness for purpose.

-I have appeared in two reported cases about the remuneration of foreign exchange dealers, one of which went to the Court of Appeal.
+My work includes two reported cases about the remuneration of foreign exchange dealers, one of which went to the Court of Appeal.

 I have done cases about generators and whether they were satisfactory or fit for their purpose.